Application period, process and eligibility

 Will accommodation be provided?
 Who can I contact should I need help in looking for a place to live?

 The Hertie School is located at the center of Berlin and does not have a campus providing student housing.
 However, the city of Berlin offers ample opportunity for accommodation at relatively reasonable rates.
-Our Student Services team provides information on housing and other relevant topics for incoming students on their website.
+Our Student Life Team provides information on housing and other relevant topics for incoming students on their website.